The asymmetric structure of the inner disc around HD 142527 A with VLTI/MATISSE

-Therefore, we attempted a simple, localised asymmetric emission, specifically an off-centre Gaussian.
-With this phenomenological modelling approach, we find significantly better fits than with the first-order modulation.
-Similarly to before, fits to the individual epochs yield better results than fitting one model to all epochs concurrently.
-This consolidates the assumed temporal variability, which we interpret in Sect.~\ref{sec:discussion:natureOfTheAsymmetry}.
+We therefore tested simple localised asymmetric emission, specifically an off-centre Gaussian.
+This phenomenological modelling approach yields significantly better fits than the first-order modulation.
+Epochs-specific fits again yield better results than fitting one model to all epochs simultaneously.
+This supports the assumed temporal variability, which we interpret in Sect.~\ref{sec:discussion:natureOfTheAsymmetry}.

-Given our limited $(u,v)$ coverage per epoch and the evidence for temporal variability, we do not attempt to fit more complex model geometries.
+Due to the limited $(u,v)$ coverage per epoch and the evidence for temporal variability, we did not attempt to fit more complex model geometries.